mosaeedesraa/MVC-Errors/README.md

 # MVC Errors

-#Catch all error in your web sites
+# Catch all error in your web site

-#Installation :
+# Installation :

 1 - Write in Web.config :